Applying Sterile Gloves

 - Choose correct glove size (snug fit without excessive tightness).

-- Place package on a clean, dry surface.
+- Place package on a clean, dry surface and don away from an already-established sterile field when possible.

-- Open glove package using outside flaps; maintain awareness that 1 in (2.5 cm) border is nonsterile.
+- Open glove package using outside flaps (top flap away from body, bottom flap toward body, then side flaps) and keep inner package on a clean, dry surface at waist level; maintain awareness that 1 in (2.5 cm) border is nonsterile.

 - With nondominant hand, pick up opposite glove by touching only inner cuff.

-- Insert dominant hand into first glove with fingers flat and thumb tucked.
+- Insert dominant hand into first glove with fingers flat and thumb tucked, keeping glove above field/work surface (about 12-18 inches from table) without contacting nonsterile surfaces.

 - Keep gloved hand above waist.

-- With gloved dominant hand, slide fingers under cuff of second glove and lift it from package.
+- With gloved dominant hand, slide four fingers under cuff of second glove (thumb extended away), lift it from package, and avoid touching nonsterile wrapper surfaces.

 - Insert nondominant hand into second glove while preventing glove contact with bare skin.